klebermagno/rBCM/README.md

-If you have multiple experts their predictions will be averaged in some sense, and if the underlying dataset has significant complexity this averaging may blur out that complex behavior without careful usage.
+If you have multiple experts their predictions will be averaged in some sense, and if the underlying dataset has significant complexity this averaging may blur out that complex behavior.

 For example, highly oscillatory data could result in a rBCM fit, with say only 2 experts, that simply follows the center of that oscillation rather than tracking along the back and forth motion.
 A full GPR may capture the entire motion automatically due to not being affected by that blurring of the two models.
-An rBCM captures extreme sudden behaviors in the data worse than a GPR without careful use.
+An rBCM captures extreme sudden behaviors in the data worse than a GPR under certain circumstances.

 However, this is easily remedied by having sufficiently large datasets and by choosing a smarter number of experts.
 You need enough that each gets a